ChandraSekhar123331/crispy-pancake/RMS-App/backend/issues.md

 - delete and update on stock items is not yet implemented.
 Rest-3 (getOneInfo, getAllInfo, create/insert)

 - delete and update on dish is not yet done.
 Need to add get_ingredients and get_cost for dishes.
 Ig get_cost can be merged with getOneInfo and getAllInfo functions itself as it is just an aggregate function

+- quantity < 0 constraints are not being enforced in the backend.
+They should be enforced in the front-end and also in database level.
+There should be some cue to the front-end person that these things should not go <= 0.

+- Please note the semantics of ingredients.getAllInfo and ingredients.getOneInfo

+- Should we also have an endpoint that takes in a list of ingredients for **one-dish** and add all together?.
+Right now we can only add one (dish_id, stock_id, quantity) in one go.

+- delete and update on ingredients is also not done.